 Pest species destabilise aquatic habitats and negatively modify water flow with consequences for drainage, irrigation, power generation and recreational activities.
-The introduction of the freshwater diatom didymo (Didymosphenia geminata) in South Island streams is an example.60
+The introduction of the freshwater diatom didymo (Didymosphenia geminata) in South Island streams is an example.497

 Pests can cause economic losses because of reduction in production, quality, efficiency and or functionality.
-This can include lost crop or animal production, higher water requirements and reductions in animal health.
-Weeds can affect wool quality, impact the quality of leather, taint meat and milk, damage the feet of stock and, in some instances, be toxic.
+This can include lost crop or animal498 production, higher water requirements and reductions in animal health.
+Weeds can affect wool quality, impact the quality of leather,499 taint meat and milk, damage the feet of stock and, in some instances, be toxic.

 Costs to agriculture, business and government to control pests and mitigate impacts are considerable, as are biosecurity costs to prevent pest incursion which are reflected in biosecurity fees and taxes.
 Biosecurity failure can have serious economic impacts on existing industries e.g. through the importation of fruit infected with fruitfly in a traveller's bag.
-Pests also adversely affect tourism through loss of landscape values (e.g. wilding conifers) and amenity values (e.g. didymo compromising fishing) which lead to reduced visitor experiences.
-Human health problems caused by pests can have a related economic cost.
+Pests also adversely affect tourism through loss of landscape values (e.g. wilding conifers pines500) and amenity values (e.g. didymo compromising fishing) which lead to reduced visitor experiences.
+Human health problems caused by pests can have a related economic cost.501

-Weeds, for example, are conservatively estimated to cost the New Zealand economy \$1.6 billion per annum61 in terms of loss of economic production, management and control costs.
+Weeds, for example, are conservatively estimated to cost the New Zealand economy \$1.6 billion per annum502 in terms of loss of economic production, management and control costs.
 They also affect landscape amenity value and tourism experiences relied upon by the tourism sector.
-Weeds, including didymo and lake snow, can also adversely impact infrastructure, for example, water systems including irrigation, dams, and levies; electricity generation infrastructure and transportation systems (e.g. road beds, lake and river transportation, airstrips).
+Weeds, including didymo and lake snow,503 can also adversely impact infrastructure, for example, water systems including irrigation, dams, and levies; power systems (e.g. generation penstock, gates, valves, surge tanks, transmission lines); electricity generation infrastructure504 and transportation systems (e.g. road beds, lake and river transportation, airstrips).